 To connect your laptop to the internet, you must also have a wireless network card and register it with the University's eSolutions division.

 Computer workstations are provided for student use within the Library and provide access to Library online resources, the internet, and a wide range of word processing and other software.
-They are connected to the Library printing system.
+They are connected to the M-Pass printing system.
 You can listen to recorded lectures and other audio material on them provided you bring your own headphones.